Spin diffusion and spin conductivity in the 2d Hubbard model: Dynamical conductivity

 It is worth mentioning, that the difference between $\sigma_s(\omega)$ and $\sigma_c(\omega)$ vanishes at the bubble level and appears due to the vertex correction (see, e.g., Refs.~\onlinecite{fishman02, vucicevic19, vranic20}).
 Their difference is therefore a direct indication of the importance of vertex corrections.

 In Fig.~\ref{fig1a}(e) we show also the $T$ dependence of spin and charge susceptibilities $\chi_{s,c}$.
-One sees a clear distinction between $\chi_c$, that decreases at low-$T$ indicating a gap and large values of $\chi_s$ indicating large local-moment and Curie-Weiss like behavior.
-See Supp.~\onlinecite{supp} for more details.
+One sees a clear distinction between $\chi_c$, that decreases at low-$T$ indicating a charge gap and large values of $\chi_s$ indicating large local-moment and Curie-Weiss-like behavior.
+See Appendix \ref{sec-app-c} for more details.